|Daily Practice Schedule

 and switching an attacker and defender role.
 They practice not only various techniques

 into practical use in the Embu practice, but also "Zanshin (a state of mental and physical

 alertness and readiness after technique is executed)."

-protectors in order to keep safe.
+practice with body protectors in order to keep safe.